So, you’d like to have your benefit event at the Red Bike?

 We know that these types of shows are not easy to organize – we know this from lots of experience.
 The key is that it always works best if you are well organized before the event even takes place.

 Working directly with the Red Bike owners and management, we’ve come up a basic outline of how benefits work at the venue:

 1. APPROACH: First off, you need to approach us with your request.
-Then we will review it with Wilson, the Red Bike Manager, to make sure that it meets his approval.
+Then we will review it with the manager of Red Bike, to make sure that it meets his approval.
 Once we’ve done that and it’s a good fit for the Bike, the next step is to settle on a date that will work for everyone.
 Rarely do we do shows on a Saturday night, almost all our shows are on Friday nights – so please keep that in mind when requesting a particular date.
 It helps to review the Red Bike calendar on the website to see what dates are already booked well in advance.
-The calendar can be accessed here: http://redbicyclebistro.com/
+The calendar can be accessed here:

 2. FEES: When the Red Bike has benefit shows, there is no charge for you to rent the room.
 However, you do need to either provide door people, or pay that expense if the venue needs to provide that service.
 If you don’t have your own door people, let us know well in advance and we’ll try to find staffing for that.
 It is also the responsibility of the event organizers to cover the cost of the sound engineer for the night.
 We are happy to discuss what that fee is.
 We expect that fee to be paid to the sound engineer on the night of the show.
 Band/musician compensation is the sole responsibility of the event organizers – the Red Bike does not compensate musicians for Benefit shows, nor do they provide any kind of food/drink compensation.